This article answers the following question:

 Over the past few decades, many factors have been studied that might explain this variation, like personality traits, age, gender, habitual sleep duration, and nocturnal awakenings (Schredl, 2007).
 For example, it has been shown that if the sleeper is awakened from REM sleep, dream recall rates are very high: 80 to 90 percent of the awakenings in that time window brought about some kind of dream report.

-Here you can find other interesting science-supported differences in dreaming.
+In this article Interesting Facts about Dreams you can find other interesting science-supported differences in dreaming.

 An interesting paper published in the academic journal Dreaming in 2016 showed that spiritual practices like meditation (or meditation-like activities) and related techniques of contemplation like Autogenic Training are correlated with an increased dream recall frequency.